josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 - October 21st - Create one donut chart showing the airlines with the most delayed flights and another one for airports with the most delayed flights.
 - October 28th - Combine two or three charts to a single dashboard and enable interaction between those charts.
 Clicking, hovering, zooming & menus/sliders should be working fine.
 - November 4th - Add the remaining charts to the dashboard and enable interaction between all the charts.

+## Future Work

+The Aircraft codes could be linked with geographical information so that it can be represented on a map and the airports with the most delays can be represented using bubble charts.